ethanwhite/nescent-sabbatical-proposal/proposal.md

 Rationale For NESCent Support
 -----------------------------
-NESCent is the international center of evolutionary informatics and is therefore the ideal location for this development.
+NESCent is a major center of evolutionary informatics and is therefore the ideal location for this development.
-At NESCent I will have access to both researchers actively developing software for synthetic evolutionary research, and researchers addressing interdisciplinary evolutionary questions.
+Since my efforts will draw as much as possible on existing initiatives to avoid duplicating effort, and the first group will provide me with colleagues developing the cutting edge of informatics resources which will help facilitate the integration of the Retriever with existing initiatives.
-My efforts will draw as much as possible on existing initiatives to avoid duplicating effort, and the first group will provide me with colleagues developing the cutting edge of informatics resources which will help facilitate the integration of the Retriever with existing initiatives.
+In addition, NESCent hosts many researchers addressing interdisciplinary evolutionary questions.
-The second group will allow me to learn more about what kinds of datasets and combinations are most needed by the evolutionary synthesis community.
+Interacting with these researchers will allow me to learn more about what kinds of datasets and combinations of datasets are most needed by the evolutionary synthesis community.
 In addition, one of the primary sources for evolutionary and ecological data is DRYAD, and NESCent's active involvement in the development of DRYAD will facilitate the integration of DRYAD data into the Retriever.